USC-ACTLab/crazyswarm/docs2/tutorials.rst

 Navigate the Crazyflie
 ~~~~~~~~~~~~~~~~~~~~~~

-In a terminal run the following from the crazyswarm2 source folder.
+In a terminal run the following from the ros2 workspace.

 .. code-block:: bash